Course Expectation and Commitment

 ASL Placement Screening

 ASL classes at Gallaudet University may not be equivalent to classes you have taken at other locations.
 To ensure that you are placed in the class that best meets your needs, review the course descriptions and select the one that seems to fit your current skill level.
-For more information, see ASL Placement Screening
+For more information, see ASL Placement Screening.

 Applicants must be at least 16 years of age and possess a high school diploma or GED-equivalent to take any PST prefixed courses.
 Senior high school students are eligible to enroll only with written recommendation of their high school academic advisor and permission of the instructor.
-Grades

 Students are required to earn a grade of B or better in their class in order to advance to the next level of ASL at Gallaudet University.
 ASL courses are not available for audit.
-For further information about grade reports and transcripts, go to Registration Information
+For further information about grade reports and transcripts, go to Registration Information and Academic Information.

 To view ASL course offerings, click on the following links below.
 Please check back peridocially for updates.